My Opa – Johannes Hubertus Theodorus Gerardu

 View the Family Tree for Johannes Hubertus Theodorus Gerardu.

-Stories in this blog are created from historical information available to me at the time, which means there are some assumptions and imbelishments made to fill the gaps.
+Stories in this blog are created from historical information available to me at the time, which means there are some assumptions made to fill the gaps.
 If you have corrections, other information, or it ties to your stories, I would love to hear it, so please send me a message here.